dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/region-predetection-modes.md

 ### Mode Arguments

 Parameter `RegionPredetectionModes` consist of a group of region predetection mode objects.
-Each region predetection  mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
-The **mode arguments** of the region predetection mode object is shown as follow:
+Each region predetection  mode object includes a candidate mode and a series of mode arguments.
+The mode arguments of the region predetection mode object is shown as follow:

 <table style = "text-align:left">
     <tr>